-- a.
-The unobstructed side setback area is not reduced by more than 50 percent of what is required in the zoning district regulations; and - b.
-The equipment-placed in the setback area does not operate above 70 decibels; and - c.
-The equipment placed in the setback area does not exceed a height of 48 inches above ground level. - Light poles and flag poles as provided in Section 8.13(N) - 8.
+- 4. Swimming pool and pool decks as provided in Section 8.13(M). - 5.
+Signs as provided in Chapter 11. - 6.
+Landscaping retaining walls, parking curbs/bumpers, and other similar features less than 6 inches in height. - 7.
+Light poles and flag poles as provided in Section 8.13(N) - 8.
 In single family districts only, the following setback encroachments are allowed: - a.
 Ground mounted mechanical equipment, including air conditioning equipment, pool equipment, heat pumps, water heaters, generators and other similar equipment, may be placed in a side yard setback area; provided the unobstructed side setback area is not reduced by more than 50 percent of what is required in the zoning district regulations and provided the equipment placed in the setback area does not operate above 70 decibels. - b.
 A garden window for the cultivation of small plants may extend into the setback area not more than 24 inches - 9.
-In all zoning districts other than single family, the following setback encroachments are allowed: - A canopy shall be permitted to extend from the entrance door to the front property line provided: - The canopy does not exceed 12 feet in height or be screened or enclosed in any manner; and - ii.
+In all zoning districts other than single family, the following setback encroachments are allowed: - a.
+A canopy shall be permitted to extend from the entrance door to the front property line provided: - i.
+The canopy does not exceed 12 feet in height or be screened or enclosed in any manner; and - ii.
 The canopy shall be required to be removed during hurricane warning periods. - iii.
 A clear space is provided between the grade and the bottom of the valance of at least six and one-half feet. - iv.
 Additional awning/canopy requirements of section 8.13(A) shall be complied with. - b.
-An entrance feature/port cochere may extend from the entrance door into the front setback area provided: - Support columns may not be placed closer than 7 feet to the property line. - ii.
+An entrance feature/port cochere may extend from the entrance door into the front setback area provided: - i.
+Support columns may not be placed closer than 7 feet to the property line. - ii.
 At least 14.5 feet of vertical clearance shall be provided. - ii.
 The width of the entry feature/port cochere shall not exceed 25 feet or 20% of the subject property frontage width, whichever is greater. - ii.
 The entrance feature/port cochere may extend from the entrance door to the front property line, or a distance of 35 feet, whichever is more restrictive.